Third-Party Family Building and Donor Conceived Individuals

 Feelings around sharing this information evolve as you move from donor selection and IVF through pregnancy, and moreso when your child is here and has become an essential part of your life.
 Single mothers and same-sex parents report more confidence around disclosure, however heterosexual couples may find this meaningful interaction to be anxiety provoking.
 It is not just a one time conversation, but a lifetime of being open, curious and connected with your child.

 Through current research, we know that many parents have a strong desire for their child to have positive feelings around their origins, and to know their genetic and medical history.
-We know that children often become interested in knowing about the donor and connecting with their genetic siblings.
+We know that children often become interested in knowing about the genetic donor and connecting with genetic siblings linked to the donor.
 Donor sibling registries have made extended kinship family relationships possible from an early age.
-We also know that children who learn the nature of their conception early on, and who have integrated the story of how their family came to be into their identity at a young age, have a stronger sense of self and feel more positive about family relationships.
+We also know that children who learn the nature of their conception early on, and who have integrated the story of how their family came to be into their identity at a young age, experience more positive psychological well-being, hold a stronger sense of self, and feel more positive about family relationships.

 Get Support.
 Family building encompasses specialized training in reproductive mental health, and knowledge of reproductive medicine, genetic counseling, bioethics and reproductive law.
 I work with individuals and couples who are building their family through third-party reproduction, and with donor-conceived young adults.